Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: Experiments

 \subsection{{Training Ising Models}}

 To further demonstrate the scaling ability of our method and compare with recent baselines more thoroughly, we use our RMwGGIS to train the Ising model with a 2D cyclic lattice structure, following~\citet{grathwohl2021oops}.
 We consider a $25\times25$ lattice, thus leading to a $625$-dimension problem, which can be used to evaluate the ability of scaling to high-dimensional problems.
 We compare methods in terms of the RMSE between the inferred connectivity matrix $\hat{\boldsymbol{J}}$ and the true $\boldsymbol{J}$ and the running time per iteration.
 The experimental details are included in Appendix~\ref{app:detail_ising}.
-As shown in Table~\ref{tab:ising-quantitative}, our RMwGGIS is more effective than EBM (Gibbs) with various sample steps.
+As shown in Table~\ref{tab:ising-quantitative}, our RMwGGIS is more effective than ratio matching and EBM (Gibbs) with various sample steps.
 The recently proposed EBM (GWG)~\citep{grathwohl2021oops} achieves better RMSE than ours.
-In terms of running time, our method is much more efficient than baselines since we avoid the expensive MCMC sampling during training.
+In terms of running time, our method is much more efficient than baselines since we avoid the expensive MCMC sampling during training and do not have to consider flipping all dimensions as ratio matching.
 According to this experiment, one future direction could be further improving the effectiveness of RMwGGIS while preserving the efficiency advantage.